ubirch/ubirch-accounting-service/README.md

 _category_: It represents the kind of event.
 That's to say, what action originated it.

 _description_: It is a brief description for what this event accounts for.

-_token_: It represents the possible token that might have been used to generate the action.

 _occurredAt_: It represents the time at which the event took place.